Yui007/asuracomic_downloader/CLI_usage.md

 ### `interactive`

-Launches an interactive TUI (Textual User Interface) to browse and download manga.
+Launches an interactive CLI to browse and download manga.

 **Usage:**